-- To what extent is the project and its questions of the highest scientific quality? - To what extent it the project clear and systematic in its definition of the research problem, theoretical basis, and the summary of previous results within the research field? - To what extent are the methods for material/data collection and analysis suitable and consequential? - Are the ethical considerations for the proposed project properly described and addressed?
+- To what extent is the project and its questions of the highest scientific quality? - To what extent it the project clear and systematic in its definition of the research problem, theoretical basis, and the summary of previous results within the research field? - To what extent are the methods for material/data collection and analysis suitable and consequential? - To what extent does the proposed forms of collaboration create a clear added value compared to a smaller project? - Are the ethical considerations for the proposed project properly described and addressed?
 Does the applicant adequately consider risk/value/suffering for humans, animals, nature and/or society?